gquelch/Nuke-Public-Scripts/README.md

 *P:/Publish/Foo/ep_01/sh_010/anim/*

-We can split the first path by "/" and swap the appropriate parts of the string, in this case: the drive letter, the Project/Publish folder name, and the comp/anim folder name
+We can split the first path by "/" and swap the appropriate parts of the string, in this case: the Project/Publish folder name and the comp/anim folder name

 Then we would just need to re-join that list into a string, and we would have created our ABC path